 That said, if you’re looking to share casually, the DIR-X5460 can get the job done.
 For more, it’s better to get a real NAS server.

 The D-Link DIR-X5460 EXO AX AX5400 Wi-Fi 6 Router is another decent Wi-Fi 6 option.
 The new router has nothing to wow anyone.
-In fact, it’s probably the most mundane among all AX5400 Wi-Fi 6 machines I’ve worked with.
+In fact, it’s probably the most mundane among all AX5400 Wi-Fi 6 machines I’ve reviewed.

 That said, if you’re looking for one that will get the job done, well, it’ll do just that.
 If you want a bit more excitement, though, I’d recommend the friendlier-priced Asus RT-AX82U instead.